isomerpages/imda-tradetrust/_about-tradetrust/Why adopt TradeTrust.md

 <p>With no data format or standard restrictions&nbsp;such as DCSA and BIMCO.</p>
 </li>
 <li>
-<p><em>Best practices enable scalability and cross-platform interoperability, you and your trading partners are free to choose your preferred TradeTrust-enabled system (no need for all parties to use a common digital platform and contractual rulebook).</em>
+<p><em>Best practices enable scalability and cross-platform interoperability so you and your trading partners are free to choose your preferred TradeTrust-enabled system (no need for all parties to use a common digital platform and contractual rulebook).</em>
 </p>
 </li>
 </ul>